 Become an advocate for ‘technology agnosticism.’
 Many people focus on renewables like wind and solar — these are important but not enough on their own.
 Other technologies that are often more neglected can also contribute to climate change mitigation — e.g. carbon capture and storage, other methods for making carbon-neutral fuels, nuclear energy, and ‘Super Hot Rock’ geothermal energy.
 Each technology should be studied for its risks and benefits, but we can and should use whatever methods are best, which may mean using several methods at once instead of championing one or a few over the others.

-Help build the field of research on extreme climate change risks.
-For example, on the nature and likelihood of extreme feedback mechanisms (which are not currently included in the most influential climate models), or on any ways climate change might increase existential risks from other sources (a particularly understudied area).
+Help build the field of research on extreme climate change risks — in particular, focusing on any ways climate change might increase existential risks from other sources (an especially understudied area).
 This might mean becoming a researcher yourself and working with an eye toward helping shift the scientific community’s attention toward the most important and neglected topics.

 Want one-on-one advice on pursuing this path?